cilium/cilium/Documentation/gettingstarted/hubble.rst

    This terminal window needs to be remain open to keep port-forwarding in place.
 Open a separate terminal window to use the ``hubble`` CLI.

-You may test that your setup is working by issuing this command which gives you the status of the Hubble Relay service:
+Confirm that the Hubble Relay service is healthy via ``hubble status``:

 .. parsed-literal::
    $ hubble status --server localhost:4245